-Clean up the accidents quickly
+6. Clean up the accidents quickly

-Supervise your dog when he is outdoors as well
+8. Supervise your dog when he is outdoors as well

-Remove the beddings
+9. Remove the beddings

-You can always instruct him to go potty every now and then.
-Once again, do not forget to carry some treats when you are potty training a dog.
+You can always instruct him to go potty now and then.
+Once again, do not forget to carry some treats while potty training a dog.
 You will be able to fasten the process of potty training your dog.
-Don’t ever punish your dog for getting those small accidents.
-Instead, clean it up and continue potty training him until he is fully independent.
+Don’t ever punish your dog for getting those minor accidents.
+Instead, please clean it up and continue potty training him until he is fully independent.